vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 The whole path `p` contains the full list of vertices from source to target, as well as the list of edges between them.

-Note that the key and the name of the graph need to be in quotes.
+Note that the key  graph need to be in quotes.
 The result of the query
 {% highlight sql %}
 FOR v,e,p IN 2..2 ANY "airports/JFK" GRAPH "flights"
 LIMIT 5